 Society, Diversity and Change

-Studies in Society, Diversity and Change focus on the complex issues that form around community, identity, and social revolutions.
+Society, Diversity and Change focuses on the complex issues that form around community, identity, and social revolutions.

-Studying this specialisation will challenge your thinking about the world and the people who live in it, and equip you to create positive changes.
+Studying this subject will challenge your thinking about the world and the people who live in it, and equip you to create positive changes.

 - Understand how issues such as education, social status, ethnicity, and gender relate to and affect equity in society with UC’s research speciality in services, activism, and youth work.

-- Develop actionable skills to improve local and global movements and challenges of your choice.
+- Develop actionable skills to improve local and global movements and challenges of your choice, with a final-year internship placing you in the workplace.

 Society, Diversity and Change specialisation